Haroon Khan Badshah: Political career

-Badshah Khan a politician and (Khan) Feudal/Landlord and founder of Sum Elahi-Mang, a Khan Of Mansehra known for his generosity towards his people.
-Member of the provincial assembly KPK and Minister of agriculture.
+Badshah Khan a politician, Feudal lord/Landlord (Khan) and founder of Sum Elahi-Mang was known for his generosity towards his people.
+He was a member of the provincial assembly of KPK and a Minister of agriculture.
 He was also admired for giving service in partition process for Muslims of subcontinent.
-Badshah Khan was known and famous in Pakhal and Mansehra district for giving shelter and food to the needy and poor people.
+He was honoured with a Gold Medal for his contributions in Pakistan Movement (Tehreek-e-Pakistan) by the Government of Pakistan.
+Badshah Khan was known and famous for in Pakhal and Mansehra district for giving shelter and food to the needy and poor people.